 - exempt from work registration, or

 - determined to be a work registrant

-- istration requirements.
+- IPV and SSN disqualified AU members and ineligible AU members are not subject to work rega istration requirements.
 An exempt AU member is not required to comply with general work requirements for SNAP.